Ein Arik

-Ein 'Arik (عين عريك) is a Palestinian town in the Ramallah and al-Bireh Governorate, located 7 kilometers west of Ramallah in the central West Bank.
+Ein Arik (عين عريك) is a Palestinian village in the Ramallah and al-Bireh Governorate, located 7 kilometers west of Ramallah in the central West Bank.
 According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 1,567 inhabitants consisting of Muslims (65%) and Christians (35%) in 2007 and a population of 1,774 in 2017.

+Ein Arik was an estate of the Jacobite Church by the mid-11th century and for much of the Crusader period (1099–1187), save for an interruption of several years when it in the possession of a Crusader lord.
+During the Mamluk period, Ein Arik likely had a majority-Christian population but its recognized headmen were Muslims and the villagers were mainly orchard and vineyard farmers, their output owned by a waqf (endowment) for the benefit of the Haram al-Sharif (Temple Mount) of Jerusalem.
+In the 16th century, at the start of Ottoman rule, the village had a mixed population of Muslims and Christians (Greek Orthodox and Catholics), which remained the case during travelers' surveys and Ottoman records throughout the 19th century, as well as during British Mandatory rule (1920–1948).

 Location

 Ein Arik is located 5.6 km north-east of Ramallah.
 It is bordered by Ein Qiniya to the east, Beituniya to the east and south, and Deir Ibzi to the west and north.

+Archaeology

+Archaeological surveys have never been conducted at the village.
+Potsherds from the Crusader/Abbasid and early Ottoman period have also been found.
+Southwest of Ein Arik is Khirbet al-Hafi, where Byzantine Empire pottery has been found, together with glass fragments and ancient agricultural terraces.

 History

-Archaeological surveys have never been conducted at the village.
-Some assume, that it is the place of the Archites, mentioned in the Bible as being located between Bethel and Bethoron.
+Some scholar identify Ein Arik as the place of the Archites, mentioned in the Bible as being located between Bethel and Bethoron.

-Southwest of Ein 'Arik is Khirbet al-Hafi, where Byzantine pottery has been found, together with glass fragments and ancient agricultural terraces.
+Crusader period

-In the Crusader era Ein 'Arik was known as Bayt Arif, and already by the mid-eleventh century the village, together with another just north of Jerusalem, belonged to the Jacobite Church.
-By 1099 the estate was deserted, and was hence annexed by a Crusader, Geoffry of the Tower of David.
+In the Crusader period, Ein Arik was known as 'Bayt Arif', and already by the mid-11th century the village, together with another just north of Jerusalem, belonged to the Jacobite Church.
+By 1099 the estate was deserted and was then annexed by a Crusader, Geoffrey of the Tower of David.
 In 1106, he was imprisoned in Egypt, and his nephew took over the estates.
-However, the Jacobite Church appealed to Queen Melisende to get their property back.
-This was finally granted in 1138.
+However, the Jacobite Church appealed to Queen Melisende to retrieve possession of the village, which granted in 1138.

-Potsherds from the Crusader/Abbasid and early Ottoman period have also been found.

-Abel associated Ein 'Arik with Beth 'Ariq, a place referenced in a 12th-century Syrian text.

-According to Conder and Kitchener, Ein 'Arik was mentioned in Marino Sanuto's Map of the Holy Land as Arecha.
+Abel associated Ein Arik with 'Beth 'Ariq', a place referenced in a 12th-century Syrian text.
+According to Conder and Kitchener, Ein Arik was mentioned in Marino Sanuto's Map of the Holy Land as Arecha.